tlewandowski18/react-bubbles/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [ ] Explain what a token is used for.

+Tokens are one way to provide proof that a client is authenticated with the server.
+Typically a token will be cryptic text offered in exchange for valid login credentials.
+The server will give the client access to data only if it recognizes the token.

 - [ ] What steps can you take in your web apps to keep your data secure?

+We can create protected routes that are only accessible with authentication.
+Authentication tokens can be issued when proper login credentials are provided.
 - [ ] Describe how web servers work.
 - [ ] Which HTTP methods can be mapped to the CRUD acronym that we use when interfacing with APIs/Servers.

+Create - (.post) allows us to send new data to the API/Server Read - (.get) allows us to view data returned from the API/Server Update - (.put) allows us to update or edit data in the API/Server Delete - (.delete) allows us to delete data in the API/Server

 ## Project Set Up